jzabroski/Home/Health/Dexterity/README.md

 - There are three ways to do a carpal tunnel surgery.
 Microinvasive is the latest and newest and people can return to work in 4 days

+# Dupuytren's Contracture and Xiaflex

+Dupuytren’s contracture is a condition in which the connective tissue under the skin in your palms and fingers thickens and tightens.
+Over time, cords of connective tissue can develop that pull your finger in toward your palm and prevent you from straightening it.
+Xiaflex is approved to treat Dupuytren’s contracture where a cord can be felt.